 Fully threaded screws feature a specialized tip that mimics a drill bit, effectively reducing the splitting potential of the wood.
 This characteristic proves valuable in accommodating tighter geometry requirements, especially in scenarios warranting numerous fasteners to withstand high load demands.
 Threaded along their entire shank, these fasteners offer high withdrawal resistances, making them an ideal option for axial loading applications.
 Like partially threaded fasteners, fully threaded fasteners come in various head shapes, each providing distinct advantages that are discussed as follows:

-Countersunk Head, Featured in VS CSK Screws
+Countersunk Head, Featured in VG CSK Screws

 Similar to their partially threaded counterparts, screws with a countersunk head, referred to as VG CSK, are a perfect choice for steel-to-wood connections under lateral loading.
 These screws can be installed at an incline with 45° Wedge Washers.
 VG CSK screws are used to install MTC Solutions’ beam hangers.